Karachi halwa: History

 The name Karachi halwa is believed to have originated in Karachi before the partition of 1947 and was brought to Bombay from Karachi by halwais (sweet makers), after the partition.

 As the dessert gained popularity in Bombay (now Mumbai), India, it also began to be known as Bombay halwa, Karachi halwa is the older original name.
 It gained considerable popularity in Mumbai, India, as Sindhi and Gujarati sweet-makers introduced it to a bigger market.
 Chandu Halwai, a well-known Indian sweet shop in Mumbai, was originally established in the year 1896 in Karachi, this shop is frequently credited with popularizing it.
 Krati writes in 2024 that; "Karachi halwa" is another renowned confection that was brought from Karachi, a city in Sindh province, as a direct result of migration brought on by the partition.

 It's intriguing to trace the intricate origin of this halwa.
 It was created in various parts of Sindh (not exclusively in Karachi) centuries ago, as the Persian Empire expanded its influence in the region's cuisine.
 It may have direct influence from a halwa initially made in Turkey and called Lokum.

-Comparable desserts

-Turkish delight

-Yokan is a jelly like sweet.

-Despite their similar basic ingredients and looks, Turkish delight and Karachi halwa differ significantly in terms of ingredients, preparation methods, and texture.
-Cornstarch, sugar and ghee are the ingredients of Karachi halwa while Turkish delight is made using cornstarch, sugar, and water (not ghee).
-This is one reason for a lighter and softer texture of Turkish delight as compare to the glossy and firm chewy of Karachi halwa.

-Nougat

-Nougat can be another comparable confection due to similar ingredients of sugar, cornstarch and egg whites instead of ghee; this last ingredient is the reason that despite being chewy and soft nougat is not dense like Karachi halwa but light and airy.